Marie Deans: End of Life

-On April 15, 2011, Deans died after a long battle with lung cancer.
+On April 15, 2011, Deans died of lung cancer, after a long illness.
 Her memorial service was held on May 1, 2011, at St. Paul's Memorial Church in Charlottesville, Virginia.
 During the service, eulogies were delivered by the Reverend Joseph Ingle, actor and death penalty activist Mike Farrell, attorney Lloyd Snook, and sons Joel McFadden and Robert Deans.
 One of her pallbearers was former Virginia death row inmate Earl Washington Jr., who Deans helped factually exonerate.
 Deans was buried back in South Carolina in the Sardinia-Gable Cemetery in Clarendon County.